Code of Ethics

 - Never use any information gained confidentially in the performance of governmental duties as a means of making private profit.

-- Avoid using the position of public trust to gain access to the media for purposes of criticizing colleagues or citizens, impugning their integrity or vilifying their personal beliefs.
+- Avoid using the position of public trust to criticize colleagues or citizens by impugning their integrity or vilifying their personal beliefs in public or through the media.

 - Make sure, when responding to the media, that a clear distinction is made between personal opinion or belief and a decision made by the Board.